 Sometimes, we all feel the desire to get away from everything and be by ourselves.
-Even if it’s only a short walk or a long drive, or the occasional bigger dream of a place where solitude would be a virtue.
-Few, though, take Henry David Thoreau’s example to its logical extreme and become hermits.
+Even if it’s only a short walk or a long drive, or the occasional dream of a bigger place where solitude would be a virtue.
+Few, though, take Henry David Thoreau’s example to its logical extreme and become actual hermits.
 Danila Tkachenko, fresh from studying documentary photography at the Rodchlenko Moscow School of Photography and Multimedia, set out to record individuals in Russia and Ukraine who have crossed the line, excluding themselves completely from society.
 The result, Escape, is a series of photographs that are both charming and disconcerting and, like the best of documentary photographs, tell us far more than their empirical content.

 A man asleep, composedly stretched out on a horizontal trunk of a fallen tree, suggests peace and calmness, a reassuring image of a body in harmony with nature.
 But on the other page, we find a different person in a forest: gaunt, no longer young, with a haunted look in his eyes that takes our attention away from the verdant scene of saplings, pine trees, bracken, bramble and mushrooms.